GENUKI Home page GENUKI Contents GENUKI

 Details about the census records, and indexes for Anderton.

-You can also perform a more selective search for churches in the Anderton area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
-You also have the option to see the location of the churches marked marked on a map.
+You can also perform a more selective search for churches in the Anderton area or see them printed on a map.

 Civil Registration